sigcsets/sigcse2016/authors/papers.md

 {% include submissiondetails.html plural="Papers" %}

-{% section What Kinds Of Papers Are Customary? %}
+## What Kinds Of Papers Are Customary?

 **We invite papers falling into the following topic areas**: